Luke Bryan Weighs In On Blake Shelton’s ‘Sexiest Man Alive’ Backlash

 “Now the whole world is roasting him and now I feel bad for roasting him,” Bryan said of the intense backlash that came Shelton’s way after the news broke.

-And although the “Country Girl (Shake It For Me)” singer started off on the side of the haters, he admitted that he does actually think his friend and former ACM Awards co-host is a good-looking man and deserves to be People’s ‘Sexiest Man Alive’ this year, as he joked that he’s actually pretty “jelly” of his friend getting the honor.
+And although the “Country Girl (Shake It For Me)” singer started off on the side of the haters, he admitted that he does actually think his friend and former ACM Awards co-host is a good-looking man and deserves to be People’s “Sexiest Man Alive” this year, as he joked that he’s actually pretty “jelly” of his friend getting the honor.

 “It’s very flattering and I’m happy for him.
 I want to go on the record and say that I’m proud of my guy,” Luke said after originally poking fun at his fellow country star.